Find your position.

 The questions players, parents and new fans ask us most.

-- The seven netball positions are Goal Shooter (GS), Goal Attack (GA), Wing Attack (WA), Centre (C), Wing Defence (WD), Goal Defence (GD) and Goal Keeper (GK).
-Each one can only move in specific zones on the court.
+- There are seven netball positions: Goal Shooter (GS), Goal Attack (GA), Wing Attack (WA), Centre (C), Wing Defence (WD), Goal Defence (GD) and Goal Keeper (GK).
+Each one is restricted to specific zones on the court — crossing a line outside your zone is called offside.

-- Only Goal Shooter (GS) and Goal Attack (GA) are allowed to score.
-Both must have at least one foot inside the shooting circle when they release the ball.
+- No. Only Goal Shooter (GS) and Goal Attack (GA) are allowed to shoot, and they must have at least one foot inside the shooting circle when the ball is released.
+A Goal Keeper's job is to defend the post, not score.

 Found your bib?
 Find a club.